Cloudy Kitchen

 Doughnuts are great, but they do have one downside - you have to eat them on the same day that you make them, or things get super weird.
 The sugar on the outside makes them soggy, and they lose that beautiful crisp exterior from the frying and just don’t taste great.
 So while I love making them so, so much, we do get a little overwhelmed with them when I make them, so I wanted to develop a recipe for cream buns where the bun itself could be used for a few different things.

 • I prefer, for shaping purposes, to work with cold dough for these rolls.
 I find that they come out a bit neater.
 You can either do your rise overnight, or I have been playing around with a cold same day rise recently.
-Putting the dough in the fridge just slows things down a bit in terms of rising, but because this dough has butter in it too, it firms it up which can be helpful for rolling out and shaping.
+Putting the dough in the fridge just slows things down a bit in terms of rising.
+Also, because this dough has butter in it too, it firms it up which can be helpful for rolling out and shaping.

 • The buns freeze well too if you want to save some for another time.
 Just let them thaw and then freshen by quickly microwaving.